A Night at the Theatre

 The night of April 14th, 1865, attendees of Ford’s Theatre expected to see a regular performance of Our American Cousin.
 Little did they know that what they would see that night would change the course of American history.

-But after John Wilkes Booth shot Lincoln and yelled, “Sic Semper Tyrannis,” Ford’s Theatre and everything in it became a part of history.
-Mundane, everyday objects inside the theatre immediately became important historic relics by association.
+After John Wilkes Booth shot the President, mundane, everyday objects inside the theatre immediately became important historic relics by association.

 Moments Before Assassination